quiltdata/quilt/docs/EventBridge.md

 You may of course script the following steps.
 See

 1. Create an SNS topic in the same region as `Bucket`
-1. Add `Bucket` to the appropriate CloudTrail.
-For existing Quilt stacks, you will either see a trail under CloudFormation > YourStack > Resources, or you provided an existing CloudTrail bucket, part of a pre-existing trail, under CloudFormation > YourStack > Parameters.
+1. For existing Quilt stacks, if you see a trail under CloudFormation > YourStack > Resources, Quilt will automatically add the bucket to the trail for you.
+Alternatively, if you provided an existing CloudTrail bucket to reuse a pre-existing trail, you will see that bucket under CloudFormation > YourStack > Parameters, and will need to explicitly add `Bucket` to the trail.
 1. Create an EventBridge Rule in the same region as `Bucket`
 1. Create an Event Pattern using Pre-defined pattern by service > AWS > S3
 1. Set Event type to "Specific operation(s)" and select the following: